Eulogy to today

 for the world tour of "Poppy Dance!"

-Compared to, no Broadway stage
+Compared with, no Broadway stage

 performance stands a chance